ArchiManager/archi-finance/README.md

 We welcome contributions from the community!
 If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.

-## License 📝

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact Us 📧

 If you have any questions or feedback, please email us at hello@example.com or join our Discord community: [link to Discord].